 EBC Rural/Khumbu Municipality Entrance Fee Cost: The rural Municipality entrance fee is utilized for security and staying in the Khumbu region.
 It is also the main revenue source of the Khumbu region which is utilized for maintaining historical places.
 They also maintain security in the area as well as adding more facilities

-As for the rural municipality entrance fee, it only costs NPR 2000 (US$15) which you can get at the Lukla counter.
+As for the rural municipality entrance fee, it costs NPR 3000 (US$23) (recently updated price from July 2024 which you can get at the Lukla counter.

 Do you need TIMS Card while doing the Everest Base Camp trek?